mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 ---

 It's been a while since we started work on Base UI, a library of unstyled React UI components and hooks.
-It all started years ago, way before similar products were as widely known as today when we imagined a world where Material UI existed without Material Design.
+It all began years ago, way before similar products were as widely known as today when we imagined a world where Material UI existed without Material Design.

 We're super excited because this world is getting closer than ever.
 This year will see a lot of investment in Base UI as we expand the team ([we're hiring!](/careers/staff-ui-engineer-base-ui/)) and focus hard on a [stable release](https://github.com/mui/material-ui/milestone/46) (tentatively planned for Q3/2024), which will come full of new components, features, and improvements.